gortyy55/Destocker/readme.txt

 Second Step --> got on the right to maven and reload all maven projects Third Step --> go to maven -> plugins -> javafx -> javafx:run to run your project

+JDBC is the CONNECTOR TO THE MYSQL DB

+Transactions is the class where you put all your SQL Requests

 NOTES !!!!! :
 1) when you add a new fxml window in your project under resouces please make sure to link fx:controller="tn.CodeCommanders.path-to-the-controller class-of-this-window"
 2) verify that in your MainFX in the method start that your are linking <<<<< FXMLLoader loader = new FXMLLoader(getClass().getResource("/name_of_your_main_window.fxml")); >>>>